 Women, non-binary, and far too many things to love in 2015, oh my!
 Natalie Luhrs and Renay join us to talk about our 2015 theme and all the movies, books, TV shows, and comics we’re looking forward to this year.
 Well, not all of the things, but certainly a few of them.
 Feel free to add your own anticipated things in the comments!

 This is just the beginning…

 Note: If you have iTunes and like this show, please give us a review on our iTunes page, or feel free to email us with your thoughts about the show!

 My Superpower is a regular guest column on the Skiffy and Fanty blog where authors and creators tell us about one weird skill, neat trick, highly specialized cybernetic upgrade, or other superpower they have, and how it helped (or hindered!) their creative process as they built their project.
-Today we welcome Benjanun Sriduangkaew to talk about how the power of War relates to Scale Bright.
+Today we welcome Nicholas Kaufmann to talk about how the power of patience relates to Die and Stay Dead.

 It’s hard for me to pinpoint exactly which of my innate mutant abilities is my true superpower.
 Is it my unerring talent for arriving on the subway platform at the exact moment the train I need is pulling away?
 Is it my almost creepy aptitude in recalling all manner of trivia related to Doctor Who, the classic series?
 (Go on, ask me who knit the Fourth Doctor’s scarf, or why the Fifth Doctor keeps a stalk of celery on his lapel, or how Davros lost his only remaining functioning hand.
 I dare you.
 How many hours do you have?)
 Or perhaps my superpower is actually a curse in the form of a last name that is almost constantly misspelled, sometimes even in print by professional publications.
 Continue reading →